 Tenant Responsibilities in New Mexico

-Apart from paying rent on-time promptly, New Mexico tenants must:
+Aside from paying rent on time, New Mexico tenants must:

 - Keep the unit clean and in habitable condition.